Goodnight Lovers

-"Goodnight Lovers" is Depeche Mode's thirty-ninth UK single, released on 11 February 2002.
-It is the fourth and final single for the album Exciter.
+"Goodnight Lovers" is a song by English electronic music band Depeche Mode, released on 11 February 2002 as the fourth and final single from the band's tenth studio album, Exciter (2001).
+The single was not released in the US.

 The single did not qualify for the UK Singles Chart because it contained three songs in addition to the single itself, one more than UK singles rules allow.
-It did however qualify for the Budget Albums Chart and went straight to Number One before falling rapidly, the first Depeche Mode single to reach Number One in an official UK chart.
+It did however qualify for the Budget Albums Chart and went straight to Number One before falling rapidly, the first Depeche Mode single to reach number one in an official UK chart.

 The B-sides are remixes of "When the Body Speaks", "The Dead of Night", and "Goodnight Lovers".

-The single was not released in the US.
+Background

+Martin Gore said that he wanted to "recreate a Velvet Underground kind of feel.
+Velvet Underground with Nico, something like 'I'll Be Your Mirror'.
+It's very difficult to do that without Nico, but we got Dave to sing it really softly, almost whisper it, and I think the overall effect of the chords and the way he sung it does almost recreate it, which I was quite pleased with the end result."

+Mark Bell suggested that Dave Gahan would sing the song.
+"For instance, he's got a seven-month-old baby daughter now, so I suggested he sing the album's closing track 'Goodnight Lovers' as though he was really singing it to her, like a lullaby.
+And I think that comes across.
+It's not role-playing, but something he could really feel."

 Music video

 The video features the band situated in a dark room with screens showing still images of the band members and the backup singers, who also feature in the video.
-It also shows Dave Gahan with longish hair.
+It also shows Gahan with longish hair.